 Are you stuck in your job search?
-You’ve updated your resume, created social media profiles, drafted a cover letter, but still can’t get your foot in the door of an organization?
+You’ve updated your resume, created social media profiles, and drafted a cover letter, but still can’t get your foot in the door of an organization?
 One element that may be missing is what you accomplish outside of your work day.
 This is where volunteering can play a major role in landing your next job.
-Besides making a difference and giving back to your community, there are a number of positive ways that volunteering can assist you with your job search.
+Besides making a difference and giving back to your community, there are several positive ways that volunteering can assist you with your job search.

 Show an Employer You Care

 When you choose to take on a volunteering opportunity, it gives you a way to show a potential employer that you have a passion outside of the office.
 Recruiters and hiring managers want to see that you can be an engaged and dedicated member of their team.
-What better way to display these traits than by having a charity or nonprofit you are a part of and which you commit time to each month?
+What better way to display these traits than by having a charity or nonprofit you are a part of and to which you commit time each month?

 Add New Experiences to Your Resume

 Volunteering will allow you to add new experiences and skills to your resume.
 These experiences show that you have initiative and can set you apart from other applicants.
-Your volunteering not only adds more value to your resume, but it also gives you more talking points that you can use in a phone screen, while networking, or during an interview.
+Your volunteering not only adds more value to your resume, but it also gives you more talking points that you can use on a phone screen, while networking, or during an interview.

 Expand Your Network of Connections